databrary/design/curation/certifications/dsa/data_seal_of_approval.md

 1. All data are taken in in their original format.
 All video files are transcoded upon ingest to a common, web-streamable format (h.264 in an MP4 wrapper with AAC for audio).

-1. Software and web development, collection development, metadata standards, digital file conversion skills, data ETL skills...(not sure what this is asking for, exactly)
+1. Software and web development, collection development, metadata standards, digital file conversion skills, data ETL skills.

 1. The repository is composed largely of video files, as per its mission.
 This has the impact of making large data tranfer and video file transcoding an automated process.